AbdulSayyed/ghafoors-blog/myReadme.md

 - Vscode allows you to use extensions globally or only enabled in the current project.
 So install the extensions for the project specific requirement.
 For example following extensions are only enabled locally in this project.

+> Note: The above linting works with markdown rules provided.
+To use the custom rules you need to install [markdwonlint-cli](https://github.com/igorshubovych/markdownlint-cli)

+- This project intends to convert some of the markdown files into pdf.
+For this purpose markdown heading are followed by numbering in this format `(1.0)`.
+While writing to avoid extra spaces linting measures are needed.
+- For this purpose a new file named `heading-space-check.js` is created in the same folder.
+Then using markdownlint-cli this rule is applied to check on the targeted file.
+Here is an example `markdownlint --rules ./heading-space-check.js site_rules.md`.
+When it is run it tells the error.

 1. [Go](https://marketplace.visualstudio.com/items?itemName=golang.go) is used locally.
 2. [Hugo language support for syntax](https://marketplace.visualstudio.com/items?itemName=budparr.language-hugo-vscode)